A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Proposed Methodology

 \subsection{MDL binning with quantile cuts}

 Many histogram density estimation methods rely on uniform binning, which can be suboptimal if the underlying distribution is strongly nonuniform or multimodal.
 Intuitively speaking, wider bins in regions with sparse data help to reduce noise from sampling randomness, whereas narrower bins in dense regions capture fine details more effectively.
 Therefore, adapting the bin widths and locations to the data can significantly improve estimation quality.
-In the MDL framework~\cite{kontkanen2007mdl}, the goal is to select a model that provides the shortest description of the data by determining both the optimal number of bins and their locations.
-This dual optimization is formalized via the normalized maximum likelihood (NML), which provides strong theoretical guarantees~\cite{shtar1987universal}.
+In the MDL framework~\cite{kontkanen2007mdl}, the goal is to select the simplest possible model that sufficiently explains the observed data by determining both the optimal number of bins and their locations.
+This dual optimization is formalized via the \emph{normalized maximum likelihood} (NML), which provides strong theoretical guarantees~\footnote{The NML criterion provides two important theoretical guarantees: (i) it uniquely solves Shtarkov’s minimax problem~\cite{shtar1987universal}, (ii) it also minimizes the expected worst-case regret in code length among all universal codes\cite{rissanen2002strong}.}.